-To improve the effectiveness of learning the proposed model for short text, we further introduce the adversarial training~\cite{Goodfellow15-ICLR,Miyato17-ICLR} to our unsupervised clustering task, naming it as ARL-Adv.
-Adversarial training requires to feed both original real examples and intentional ``adversarial examples'' into the model during training process.
+To improve the effectiveness of learning short text clustering, we further incorporate robust adversarial training~\cite{Goodfellow15-ICLR,Miyato17-ICLR} into the final model, naming it as ARL-Adv.
+Robust adversarial training requires to feed both original real examples and intentional ``adversarial examples'' into the model during the training process.
 It has obtained impressive performance in the supervised and semi-supervised classification tasks.
-Concretely, ARL-Adv associates continuous cluster embeddings with adversarial perturbations to form an additional adversarial objective function.
-As a supplement to the original objective function, adversarial perturbations play a role of adaptive regularization, providing the optimization process with more robustness and beneficial for short text which sometimes contain noise.
-The model parameters and perturbations are optimized by playing a minimax game.
-While the model parameters are trained to minimize the reconstruction gap in the integrated objective function, the perturbations are learned to maximize the reconstruction gap in the adversarial objective function.
+Concretely, ARL-Adv associates continuous cluster representations with adversarial perturbations to form an additional adversarial objective function.
+As a supplement to the original objective function, adversarial perturbations play a role of adaptive regularization, providing the optimization process with more robustness and being beneficial for short texts which sometimes contain noise.
+The model parameters and perturbations are optimized through a minimax game, where the model parameters are for minimizing the aforementioned reconstruction gap, and by contrast, the perturbations are for maximizing the reconstruction gap.

-To sum up, our contributions are as follows: \begin{itemize} \item We present a novel attentive representation learning approach (ARL) to couple short text representation learning and clustering in a unified framework.
-By proposing to reconstruct document representation with the weighted combination of cluster embeddings, the model can be optimized in an unsupervised manner while cluster assignments are learned as well.
+To sum up, our contributions are as follows: \begin{itemize} \item We present a novel attentive representation learning approach (ARL) to couple short text representation learning and clustering in a unified model.
+By proposing to reconstruct short-text representations through cluster-level attention, the model can be optimized in an unsupervised manner while cluster assignments are learned as well.

-\item For enhancing the effectiveness of learning the model, we introduce adversarial training by customizing adversarial examples (ARL-Adv).
-To our best knowledge, this is the first study to apply adversarial training into the field of unsupervised clustering setting.
+\item To enhance the robustness of learning cluster label assignments for short texts, we introduce robust adversarial training by customizing adversarial examples (ARL-Adv).
+To our best knowledge, this is the first study to apply robust adversarial training into the field of the unsupervised clustering setting.